fbrandao2k/FullStack_ProjectInventory/README.md

 # FullStack_ProjectInventory
 Project Inventory with a list of projects and users.
-Backend = Flash API Python / Frontend = Html/Css
+Backend = Flash API Python / Frontend = Html/Css/Javascript(to be implemented)

 ## Instructions